darideveloper/instagram-follow-bot-2/README.md

 3. Filter users followed who don't follow back the bot
 4. Block each user who don't follow back the bot

+### message.py

+1. Get users followed or followed back
+2. Submit a message to the next user
+3. Wait sepecif time (you can setup it in the `.env` file.
+More details in the `settings` section)
+4. Continue from step 2 in loop

 ### autorun.py

-This script run the `follow.py` and `block.py` scripts in a loop.
+This script run the `follow.py`, `block.py` and `message.py` scripts in a loop.

-1. Get users from the followers, and last post comments and likes from the target users.
-2. Follow each user found.
-3. Like last 3 posts from each user found.
-4. Get the current followers of the bot
-5. Get users already followed specific days ago (you can setup it in the `.env` file.
-More details in the `settings` section)
-6. Filter users followed who don't follow back the bot
-7. Block each user who don't follow back the bot
+When the `follow` or `block` process ends, the script run the `messages` script if the wait beeteen messages is over (else, it will continue with the next `follow` or `block` process).

 # Built With